codeclimate/codeclimate-rubocop/config/contents/style/documentation.md

-This cop checks for missing top-level documentation of classes and modules.
+Checks for missing top-level documentation of classes and modules.
 Classes with no body are exempt from the check and so are namespace modules - modules that have nothing in their bodies except classes, other modules, constant definitions or constant visibility